FailAcademy/learning/adp-vancouver/_slides/week-04/01a-introducing-postgres.md

 These lines are telling Postgres that the values stored in these columns will be references to values stored in the `users` table, namely the userid of actual users.

 This is called a **Primary Key constraint**, because no other value can be stored in this column, and it's a common way of defining relationships between tables in a relational database.

+???
+WARNING: This is just for example, we're not creating a user table for the project!

 ---